Sue Lyon

-Suellyn Lyon (July 10, 1946 – December 26, 2019) was an American actress who is most famous today for playing the title role in Stanley Kubrick's 1962 film adaptation of Vladimir Nabokov's novel Lolita, for which she was awarded a Golden Globe.
+Suellyn Lyon (July 10, 1946 – December 26, 2019) was an American actress who is most famous for playing the title role in Stanley Kubrick's 1962 film adaptation of Vladimir Nabokov's novel Lolita, for which she won a Golden Globe Award and was nominated for both a Laurel Award and a Photoplay Award.

-Lyon's early career flourished with appearances in such high-profile films as John Huston's The Night of the Iguana (1964), John Ford's 7 Women (1966), the Frank Sinatra detective film Tony Rome (1967), and the George C. Scott comedy The Flim Flam Man (1967).
+Lyon's early career flourished with appearances in such high-profile films as John Huston's The Night of the Iguana (1964), John Ford's 7 Women (1966), the Frank Sinatra detective film Tony Rome (1967), and the George C. Scott comedy The Flim-Flam Man (1967).
 However, her career diminished in the 1970s and she subsequently retired from acting after making Alligator, which was released in 1980.

 In 1991, Lyon featured prominently in the artwork for Welsh rock band Manic Street Preachers' single "Stay Beautiful".

 Early life

 Suellyn Lyon, called Sue, was born on July 10, 1946, in Davenport, Iowa.
 She was the youngest of five children of Sue (Karr) Lyon and her husband; her father died before her first birthday.
 To help her family pay bills, Lyon worked as a child model in Dallas.
 Her mother soon took the family to Los Angeles, where she thought there would be more opportunity.
 There, at 11 years old she began modeling for the JCPenney agency.
 Lyon made her acting debut in 1959, with appearances in Dennis the Menace and The Loretta Young Show.

 In California, Lyon was friends with Michelle Gilliam, who was two years older.
-Gilliam would achieve fame as Michelle Phillips, after marrying John Phillips and becoming part of the pop music quartet The Mamas and the Papas.
+Gilliam would achieve fame as Michelle Phillips, after marrying John Phillips and becoming part of the pop music quartet The Mamas & the Papas.
 According to Phillips, she shared the controversial novel Lolita with Lyon in 1960, the year before she auditioned for the part.
 (In a 1962 interview with German TV as part of the film's promotion, Lyon said she and her mother had read it and discussed the novel after she was cast in the part.)